digitoimistodude/dudestack-instructions/README.md

 5. [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 6. Install [Vagrant](https://www.vagrantup.com/) with `brew install vagrant`
 7. Install vagrant-triggers with `vagrant plugin install vagrant-triggers`
-8. Clone [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant) with `git clone git@github.com:ronilaukkarinen/jolliest-vagrant.git` to your home directory (`cd ~`), modify **Vagrantfile** if necessary
+8. Clone [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant) with `git clone git@github.com:ronilaukkarinen/jolliest-vagrant.git` to your Projects directory (`cd ~/Projects`), modify **Vagrantfile** if necessary
-9. Create Project directory under your home dir with either **Finder** or `mkdir ~/Projects` (this is preferred, but if you decide to store your projects elsewhere, you will have to modify every config where Projects are defined).
-This directory is the intended location for every project created with this stack.
+9. Create directory for your projects under your home dir with either **Finder** or `mkdir ~/Projects` (this is preferred, but if you decide to store your projects elsewhere, you will have to modify every config where Projects are defined).
+This directory is the intended location for every project created with this stack and all things related.
-10. Clone [wpstack-rolle](https://github.com/ronilaukkarinen/wpstack-rolle) to your home directory with `git clone git@github.com:ronilaukkarinen/wpstack-rolle.git`
+10. Clone [wpstack-rolle](https://github.com/ronilaukkarinen/wpstack-rolle) to your Projects directory with `cd ~/Projects && git clone git@github.com:ronilaukkarinen/wpstack-rolle.git`
-11. Run `cd ~/wpstack-rolle && sh setup.sh` and complete the setup process
+11. Run `cd ~/Projects/wpstack-rolle && sh setup.sh` and complete the setup process
 12. Run `createproject` and wait the script to run through. **Note:** It's intended that every project name is one word, written in lowercase.
-13. Go to your project directory by `cd ~/Project/projectname` and clone [gulpfile-rolle](https://github.com/ronilaukkarinen/gulpfile-rolle) with `git clone git@github.com:ronilaukkarinen/gulpfile-rolle.git .` (note the dot in the end of a command, we want these to the same directory)
+13. Go to your project directory by `cd ~/Project/projectname` and clone [devpackages](https://github.com/ronilaukkarinen/devpackages) with `git clone git@github.com:ronilaukkarinen/devpackages.git .` (note the dot in the end of a command, we want these to the same directory)
 14. Edit `PROJECTNAME` (project folder name) and `THEMENAME` (your theme folder name in content/themes/x) to match your WordPress project and theme name sin **gulpfile.js** and **package.json**.
 15. Install [Node.js](http://nodejs.org/) with `brew install node`
 16. Install npm updates checker [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) with `sudo npm install -g npm-check-updates`